Christmas with the royals! The members of the British royal family have several traditions for the holiday season.

-While 2017 marked the first year that Duchess Meghan attended the festivities, she and Prince Harry opted to spend Christmas with her mother, Doria Ragland, in 2019.
+While 2017 marked the first year that Meghan Markle attended the festivities, she and Prince Harry opted to spend Christmas with her mother, Doria Ragland, in 2019.
 The Duke and Duchess of Sussex traveled to California for a lengthy vacation with their son, Archie.

 “The Duke and Duchess of Sussex are looking forward to extended family time towards the end of this month.
 Having spent the last two Christmases at Sandringham, [the couple] will spend the holiday this year, as a new family, with the duchess’ mother, Doria,” Buckingham Palace said in a statement in November 2019.
 “This decision is in line with precedent set previously by other members of the royal family, and has the support of Her Majesty The Queen.”